Lab-Topology-Builder/LTB-K8s-Backend/docs/test-concepts.md

 ## Environment

 [EnvTest](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/envtest) is going to be used to set up a testing Kubernetes environment with a K8s API server and other resources.
-The testing environment is going to be set up in a Docker container.